David Frederick Wallace

 David Frederick Wallace (January 7, 1900 – September 30, 1957) was an architect and brother of First Lady of the United States Bess Truman.
+He was known to family and friends as Fred.

 Early life and education

 Wallace was born on January 7, 1900, in Independence, Missouri, to parents David Willock Wallace and Margaret Elizabeth Gates.
 Fred was the youngest of four children, including Elizabeth Virginia "Bess" Wallace, Frank Gates Wallace, and George Porterfield Wallace.
 His sister Bess married Harry S. Truman.

 As the baby boy of the family, Fred Wallace had a very close relationship with his mother.
 He was known for his love of a good party, and he bore a close resemblance to his father.
 Fred graduated from William Chrisman High School in Independence in 1918.
 He attended the University of Missouri for two years around 1919-1920, and he joined Sigma Alpha Epsilon fraternity during his time at the university.
 By his late 20s, it had become clear that Fred had inherited his father's weakness for liquor.
 His friends were known to carry him home and leave him on the porch of the family's Independence home after a night of drinking.